plone/plone.recipe.zope2zeoserver/README.txt

   Set this option to an empty value if you do not want this script to be generated.

+zeopack-script-name
+  The name of the generated zeopack script in the context of the bin directory.
+Defaults to "zeopack".

 repozo
   The path to the repozo.py backup script.
 A wrapper for this will be generated in bin/repozo, which sets up the appropriate environment for running this.
 Defaults to "${zope2-location}/utilities/ZODBTools/repozo.py".
   Set this to an empty value if you do not want this script to be generated.

+repozo-script-name
+  The name of the generated repozo script in the context of the bin directory.
+Defaults to "repozo"

 zeo-conf
   A relative or absolute path to a zeo.conf file.
 If this is not given, a